lrsterrett/react-signup-form/README.md

 Came by default as on of the vite starter templates.
 I don't think it's worth starting any major javascript project without typescript, though obviously not needed for a trivial example like this one.

+### Testing

+Any long term code deserves good test coverage.
+I'm a fan of React Testing Library to test user behavior on the frontend with minimal mocking.

 ### Other Thoughts

 I have plenty of opinions on how projects scale from here and some best practices that follow.
 I'd love to talk more with you in interviews :)